vlang/v/TESTS.md

 ## `v test-all`

 Test and build *everything*.
-Usefull to verify *locally*, that the CI will most likely pass.
+Useful to verify *locally*, that the CI will most likely pass.
 Slowest, but most comprehensive.

 It works, by running these in succession: